-The doctors answer some frequently asked questions about hair loss in women:
+The doctors answer frequently asked questions about hair loss in women.

 A: There can be many causes for women to lose their hair.
 Unlike men, where it is more commonly a hereditary cause, women can have many underlying factors.
 Thyroid conditions, auto-immune disease, stress, hormonal imbalance, pregnancy, anemia (iron deficiency), crash dieting, and many other conditions can cause hair loss in women.
 Some of this hair loss can be reversed by correcting the underlying cause.
 If there is a genetic component, and a woman is a candidate, hair restoration surgery may be considered.
-Read more about the causes of hair loss in women.
+Read more about the causes of hair loss in women or visit us for a comprehensive diagnostic evaluation of your hair loss.

 A: Telogen effluvium is a condition that can be easily confused with genetic female hair loss if it is misdiagnosed.
 Telogen effluvium, is a condition where hair is pushed into its resting phase and then several months later is shed.
 This can be caused by several medications and many different medical conditions.
 Fortunately, telogen effluvium is usually reversible.
 View the hair loss glossary for definitions of important hair loss terms.

-A: All consultations included a thorough medical history and physical examination of your hair and scalp.
-In addition, an evaluation with a hair densitometry will be conducted to measure your density and track miniaturization.
+A: All consultations include a thorough medical history and physical examination of your hair and scalp.
+In addition, an evaluation with a hair densitometer will be conducted to assess your density and miniaturization.
 During your evaluation, potential underlying medical or genetic causes of your hair loss will be evaluated and a formal diagnosis will be given.
 If the diagnosis is in question, several tests may be conducted including a hair pluck, or hair pull testing, scalp biopsy or blood tests.
-Once the diagnosis is determined a comprehensive treatment plan will established to best address your hair loss.
+Once the diagnosis is determined, a comprehensive treatment plan will established to best address your hair loss.
+Read more about our hair loss consultations or schedule a comprehensive diagnostic hair loss evaluation with one of our board certified physicians.

 A: We can draw blood for these tests in our office, or we can give you a lab prescription to have them conducted at a lab or by your general practitioner.
 As we do not accept insurance the lab will bill you directly and you can submit these tests to your insurance company.
 These tests may include CBC (complete blood count) – for anemia, blood loss and certain vitamin deficiencies; a Serum iron and iron binding capacity – for anemia, T3, T4, TSH – for thyroid disease, ANA – for Lupus or other testing.